Rewind789/wanderer-archive/other/quotes.md

 132. “Two men stripped and started kissing” - Daniel T (talking about a play)

-133. “At this point, I’m literally bathing in glue” (a mysterious white substance) - Ethan T
+133. “At this point, I’m literally bathing in glue” (a mysterious white substance) - Ethan T (nothing dirty here....)

 ### Other Highlight Quotes
 1. "I can't make tea because my parents don't let me and I don't have a microwave" - Ethan T